fogfish/dynamo/example/relational/README.md

 - As a reader I want to lookup articles titles written by the author for given keyword ...
 - As a reader I want to lookup all keywords of the article ...

-Adjacency List design pattern is one way to solve many-to-many relation but it requires a global secondary index on the sort key, which might cause unnecessary overhead in single table. https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-adjacency-graphs.html#bp-adjacency-lists
+Adjacency List design pattern is one way to solve many-to-many relation but it requires a global secondary index on the sort key, which might cause unnecessary overhead in single table design. https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-adjacency-graphs.html#bp-adjacency-lists

 The global secondary index implicitly maintains two adjacency list.
 The first one is the forward article-to-keyword, the second one is an inverse keyword-to-article.
 It is possible to craft these lists explicitly.
-The composed sort key builds this lists.
+The composed sort key builds for this lists:

 dynamo.NewID("keyword:%s#article/%s/%s",
   "theory", "neumann", "theory_of_automata")